 - Total length should not exceed 10 double lined standard pages including illustrative material (in total no more than 3 figures and tables)

-- Each Short communication must have an abstract of no more than 100 words.
+- Each Short Communication must have an Abstract limited to 100 words

-- All the required parts (introduction, methods, results and discussion) except for the Literature must be given in single section.
+- All the required parts (Introduction, Materials & Methods, Results and Discussion) except for the Literature must be given in single section

 - Should be typed in 12 points Times New Roman font

 - No part of the manuscript should be underlined and written using capital letters

 The title should briefly describe the contents of the paper.
 Below the title, the manuscript should include full name (including first name and middle initial) of each author and affiliations of all authors.
 Street address, telephone number and e-mail address should be given only for the corresponding author (or corresponding authors, when apply) and placed in the footnote at the bottom of the first page.
 Under the authors affiliations proposed running title should be included (50 characters including spaces).